- Extensive feature set

 It was similarly confused on Ka band.
 Of 16 alerts logged, only six were police radar.
 We also noticed that when linked to Escort Live, the Max 360 alerted to none of the 23 "Live Ka" radar threats being reported by the app.
 It similarly declined to alert to dozens of nearby Escort Live-reported X- and K-band radar threats, many of them announced only moments earlier.

-Many of the K-band false alerts were triggered by the onboard radar used by vehicular blind spot monitoring systems.
-These operate on the same K-band frequency used by police radar and are a growing headache for detectors.
-But in head-to-head comparisons with the Escort Passport 9500ci and Escort Redline, we noted that neither of its siblings was similarly afflicted.
+Many of the K-band false alerts were triggered by the onboard radar used by vehicular Blind Spot Monitoring (BSM) systems.
+These operate on the same K-band frequency used by police radar and have become a huge headache for detectors.

 We also found that the most noticeable effect of the rear radar antenna was a doubling in the number of false alarms.
 It would alert, say, to a phantom K-band radar on the front antenna which, after an interminable wait, would stop as we passed the source.
 Then a new alert would sound, this time from the rear antenna.